Love Has Many Faces

-Love Has Many Faces is a 1965 American drama film directed by Alexander Singer, and written by Marguerite Roberts.
+Love Has Many Faces is a 1965 American drama film directed by Alexander Singer and starring Lana Turner, Cliff Robertson and Hugh O'Brian.
+It was written by Marguerite Roberts.
 Nancy Wilson sings the title song and Edith Head designed Lana Turner's clothes.

 Plot

 When a dead American "beach boy" is washed up on a beach in Acapulco, the police do an investigation to see if it was murder.
-Lieutenant Riccardo Andrade (Enrique Lucero) of the Mexican police interviews three suspects.
-Hank Walker (Hugh O'Brian) is another beach boy who works as a gigolo as well as blackmails vacationing middle-aged American women.
-Pete Jordan (Cliff Robertson) is a former beach boy who married rich American Kit (Lana Turner).
+Lieutenant Riccardo Andrade of the Mexican police interviews three suspects.
+Hank Walker is another beach boy who works as a gigolo as well as blackmails vacationing middle-aged American women.
+Pete Jordan is a former beach boy who married rich American Kit.
 She met Pete when he was selling his blood and bought all of him.
 The dead man was wearing a bracelet engraved "LOVE IS THIN ICE," which the police discover was given to him by Kit.
 They also discover that he'd had an affair with her.

-In addition to the police, the dead American's deserted girlfriend, Carol Lambert (Stefanie Powers), comes to Mexico to find out about her former boyfriend's death.
+In addition to the police, the dead American's deserted girlfriend, Carol Lambert, comes to Mexico to find out about her former boyfriend's death.